If you need help call

 1. Using gambling to self-medicate or escape

 Gambling is fun and exciting to many people who never develop an addiction.
-Gambling addicts, however, tend to use this excitement to escape personal conflicts or self-medicate mental health disorders such as depression or anxiety.
-This is one of the gambling addiction symptoms that responds best to professional treatment, because treating the underlying mental health issue with therapy and/or medication can help break the cycle of addiction by removing the biggest motivation for compulsive gambling.
+Those with gambling problems, however, tend to use this excitement to escape personal conflicts or self-medicate mental health disorders such as depression or anxiety.
+This is one of the symptoms that responds best to professional treatment, because treating the underlying mental health issue with therapy and/or medication can help break the cycle of addiction by removing the biggest motivation for compulsive gambling.

 2. Neglecting work, school, and home obligations to spend time gambling

-Just as a drug addict will use compulsively to satisfy cravings for their drug of choice, gambling addicts gamble compulsively to satisfy their own intense cravings.
+Just as a drug abusers will use compulsively to satisfy cravings for their drug of choice, those with gabling problems gamble compulsively to satisfy their own intense cravings.
 The power of this compulsion will frequently lead problem gamblers to neglect responsibilities at work, school or home because so much of their time and energy is funneled into gambling.
-Addicts will also lose track of time while gambling, often due to “chasing losses,” where they obsessively attempt to recover lost money by gambling more and more.
+Abusers will also lose track of time while gambling, often due to “chasing losses,” where they obsessively attempt to recover lost money by gambling more and more.
 Gamblers tell themselves that they’ll quit as soon as they break even, while their debts and lost time only accumulate.

 3. An obsession with gambling

-Gambling addicts become preoccupied with gambling to the point of obsession.
+People with gambling problems become preoccupied with gambling to the point of obsession.
 Most of their time not spent gambling is spent planning when they will be able to gamble next, or how they will get hold of more gambling money.
-This obsession contributes to their neglect of relationships and responsibilities, because it is difficult for the addict to focus on anything unrelated to their drug of choice, i.e. gambling.
-This is another of the warning signs of gambling addiction that compulsive gamblers share in common with drug addicts.
+This obsession contributes to their neglect of relationships and responsibilities, because it is difficult for the abuser to focus on anything unrelated to their drug of choice, i.e. gambling.
+This is another of the warning signs of problem gambling that compulsive gamblers share in common with drug abusers.

 4. Financial hardships caused by gambling